msimonborg/dynamic_live_view_counter/README.md

 # LiveViewCounter

-A small test project to learn how to dynamically create and destroy LiveView channels with shared state among many users and realtime updates.
+A small test LiveView project to learn how to dynamically create and destroy arbitrary counter processes that broadcast realtime updates to many users.

 Built on top of the work in the [Phoenix LiveView Counter Tutorial](https://github.com/dwyl/phoenix-liveview-counter-tutorial)